Wed 11/15/23 update: This event is happening rain or shine! Prepare and dress accordingly to the weather.

 Join us on this LGBTQ+, beginner-friendly birding outing with experienced facilitators and build community.
-We look forward to seeing you at this event on Saturday, June 3rd at Wavecrest Open Space.
+We look forward to seeing you at this event on Saturday, November 18 at Bair Island Wildlife Refuge.
 Sign up soon because the early bird gets the spot!

 COVID-19 Guidelines: We ask that you do not attend this event if you are experiencing any COVID-19 related symptoms including: fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; diarrhea.
 Masks are not required but recommended.

 Carolyn Knight, Education & Outreach Manager, Santa Clara Valley Audubon Society, graduated from UC Davis with a B.S. in Wildlife, Fish, & Conservation Biology.
 Prior to joining SCVAS she worked with Wood Ducks in the Central Valley, where she officially became a bird nerd.
 Carolyn has been birding in California for nearly a decade, and searching for wild animals and exploring Santa Clara County’s open spaces for far longer.